 Use ground fault circuit interrupters (GFCIs) to prevent electric shock.
 These devices detect dangerous current levels, and interrupt the circuit if detected.

 Inspect the cords and plugs on your electric devices and appliances to make sure they are in good condition.
 Store devices and their cords properly when not in use to prevent damage.

 Replace frayed or damaged cords or wiring.
 The protective coating on cords and wiring allows electricity to be conducted safely.
 When this exterior coating is damaged, the conducive materials inside are exposed and are dangerous.
 Do not touch bare wires.

 Turn off power to the area at the fuse or breaker box before repairing damaged cords, wiring, or other electric devices.
 Test the device to be sure power is off before handling.

-Inform your family about electrical safety, and how these measures help prevent electric shock.
-If you have curious pets, correct them if you find they’re paying unwanted attention to cords, outlets, or other electric devices.
+Inform your family about electrical safety, and show how these measures prevent electric shock.
+If you have curious pets chewing on cords, discipline them until they stop.

 If you have any questions about preventing electric shock, please contact us.
 Frye Electric can provide information to keep you safe.
 We also guarantee reliable installation and repair for your home’s electrical system and other electric devices.